-Investors will have no rights to withdraw from any Sub-Fund until the Sub-Fund is terminated and the Underlying Asset is sold.
-For more details regarding the termination of a Sub-Fund, please refer to section 5 titled Terminating a Sub- Fund.
+Investors will have no rights to withdraw from any Sub-Fund until the Sub-Fund is terminated, and the Underlying Asset is sold.
+For more details regarding the termination of a Sub-Fund, please refer to section 5 titled Terminating a Sub-Fund.

-Campaign Costs Risks
+Campaign Costs risk

-An Investor that participates in a Campaign and has had an Active Bid which fails to result in the formation of a Sub-Fund, will be liable (in a proportion that is equal to the amount of their bid divided by the sum of all Active Bids at the time the Campaign costs were incurred) for the due diligence cost incurred by DomaCom with respect to the Underlying Asset to which the Campaign related.
+An Investor that participates in a Campaign and has had an Active Bid which fails to result in the formation of a Sub-Fund, will be liable (in a proportion that is equal to the amount of their Bid divided by the sum of all Active Bids at the time the Campaign Costs were incurred) for the due diligence costs incurred by DomaCom with respect to the Underlying Asset to which the Campaign related.

-Risks of damage to or loss of an Underlying Asset
+Risks of damage to, or loss of, an Underlying Asset

-There are a range of events that can impact the value of any Underlying Asset referable to a Sub-Fund - ranging from acts of God (fire, flood, earthquake other natural disasters) through to accidents, negligence and failures of maintenance, if the underlying assets are of a physical nature).
+There are a range of events that can impact the value of any Underlying Asset referable to a Sub-Fund - ranging from acts of God (fire, flood, earthquake other natural disasters) through to accidents, negligence, and failures of maintenance (if the underlying assets are of a physical nature).
 These events may negatively impact the value of an Underlying Asset which in turn will negatively impact the value of the Units in the corresponding Sub-Fund.

-Whilst DomaCom cannot entirely remove such risks, it seeks to mitigate these risks by ensuring where possible that all Underlying Assets are properly insured and that the DomaCom Fund's interest is noted on the insurance policies.
+Whilst DomaCom cannot entirely remove such risks, it seeks to mitigate these risks by ensuring where possible that all Underlying Assets are properly insured.